- North America

 Bovine Sex Club

 Inspired by the Dada art movement, The Bovine Sex Club façade is recognizable to any Torontonian.
-A front sign consisting of recycled bicycle parts prefaces what can be found on the inside, with a continuation of this edgy design, which perfectly complements the live music offered.
+A front sign consisting of recycled bicycle parts prefaces what can be found on the inside, with a continuation of this edgy design.
+It perfectly complements the live music offered.
 Local artists from genres like rock, punk, metal, British pop, and more collaborate with The Bovine to give off that bold street edge Queen St. West needs.
 It’s a fun and exciting atmosphere when the night calls for some great live music.
 And because it’s the little things that matter, their long bar makes grabbing a drink easily accessible during the live shows.

 Bovine Sex Club, 542 Queen St W, Toronto, ON, Canada, +1 416 504 4239